 Directed by Ian Rickson, with choreography by Quinney Sacks, designs by Ultz, lighting by Ultz and Mark Ridler, music by Stephen Warbeck, and sound by Paul Arditti.

 1st West End London Revival at the Harold Pinter Theatre

 Previewed 26 October 2013, Opened 13 November 2013, Closed 8 February 2014 at the Harold Pinter Theatre in London

-The first West End revival of Jez Butterworth's award-winning 1995 play Mojo in London starring Rupert Grint, Ben Whishaw, Brendan Coyle and Daniel Mays.
+A major revival of Jez Butterworth's award-winning 1995 play Mojo in London starring Rupert Grint and Ben Whishaw

 "There are some fine, not to mention gruesome, comic sequences in Ian Rickson's starry production.
 Daniel Mays and Rupert Grint make a splendid double act as Potts and Sweets, two pill-popping club employees in danger of becoming submerged in the ambient moral murk.
 And rarely have toffee apples been coated with such menace as when Ezra's son, Baby, starts handing them out as gifts.
 But ultimately the play's barrage of gags undercuts its power as drama - the final revelation of responsibility and guilt doesn't seem to matter much.
 Amid all the bad language, random violence and suggested sexual degeneracy in this womanless world, only the chilling death of Skinny (brilliantly performed by Colin Morgan) significantly raises the moral and emotional stakes."
 The London Metro